Displaced persons camps in post–World War II Europe: The needs of displaced persons

-In February 1945, near the end of the war, the heads of the Allied powers, U.S. President Franklin D. Roosevelt, British Prime Minister Winston Churchill, and Soviet Premier Joseph Stalin convened to decide matters relating to rebuilding Europe after the war, a meeting now referred to as the Yalta Conference (Office of the Historian, 2000).
+In February 1945, near the end of the war, the heads of the Allied powers, U.S. President Franklin D. Roosevelt, British Prime Minister Winston Churchill, and Soviet Premier Joseph Stalin convened to decide matters relating to rebuilding Europe after the war, a meeting now referred to as the Yalta Conference.
 This meeting resulted in a series of decisions, but a specifically important decision made resulted in forced repatriation, where displaced persons were forced back to their countries of origin, and this use of force resulted in acts of antisemitic violence against the survivors of the war.
-Studies conducted years after the closure of these camps found that forced displacement has a direct link to "elevated risk for PTSD and somatoform symptoms and lowered health related quality of life" (Freitag et al., 2012).
+Studies conducted years after the closure of these camps found that forced displacement has a direct link to "elevated risk for PTSD and somatoform symptoms and lowered health related quality of life".

 To overcome the disastrous nature of the Yalta Conference, Displaced Persons Camps were established, and quickly it was understood that the conditions in these camps were a result of the improvised manner of their establishment.
 Commissioned by the US government, Earl G. Harrison documented the conditions of these camps.
-The Harrison Report documents crowded living spaces, a lack of necessary medical supplies, "pathetic malnutrition" of concentration camp prisoners, and a general lack of proper care for displaced persons (Berger, 2008).
-Another revelation to come from this report was that Jewish refugees were forced to intermingle with others who had collaborated with the Nazis in the murder of Jews (Yad Vashem, 2020).
+The Harrison Report documents crowded living spaces, a lack of necessary medical supplies, "pathetic malnutrition" of concentration camp prisoners, and a general lack of proper care for displaced persons.
+Another revelation to come from this report was that Jewish refugees were forced to intermingle with others who had collaborated with the Nazis in the murder of Jews.

 The information detailed in this report resulted in President Truman appointing military advisors to oversee the camps and restore humanity and sanitation to them as well.
 Food rations were increased, and conditions soon improved.

 A number of charitable organizations provided significant humanitarian relief and services among displaced persons - these include the American Jewish Joint Distribution Committee, American Friends Service Committee, Friends Relief Service, the Lutheran World Federation, Catholic Charities, several national Red Cross organizations, Polish American Congress and Ukrainian American Relief Committee.